dario-vega/demo-lab-baggage/Labs.md

 Execute the steps 1 to 7 provided in this Wizard

-Note: In the step 4 replace [OCIR-REPO] by nosql_demos
+Note: In the step 4 replace [OCIR-REPO] by demonosql (the name of the compartment)